How can Simply You Nutrition help me?

 Do you take insurance?

-If you're contracted with another insurance company, I'm more than happy to provide you with a superbill to submit to your insurance company with their claim form for potential reimbursement for our sessions.
-The superbill does not guarantee reimbursement.
+If you're contracted with another insurance company, we're more than happy to provide you with a superbill to submit to your insurance company with their claim form for potential reimbursement for your sessions.
+The superbill doesn't guarantee reimbursement.

 How can I pay for your services if I'm not using insurance benefits?